Getting Started

 cd supabase-vue-3

-Then let's install the only additional dependency: supabase-js
+Then install the only additional dependency: supabase-js

 1